livekit/server-sdk-ruby/README.md

 puts token.to_jwt
 ```

-By default, the token expires after 6 hours. you may override this by passing in `ttl` when creating the token. `ttl` is expressed in seconds.
+By default, a token expires after 6 hours.
+You may override this by passing in `ttl` when creating the token. `ttl` is expressed in seconds.

-### Permissions in Access Tokens
+### Setting Permissions with Access Tokens

 It's possible to customize the permissions of each participant.
 See more details at [access tokens guide](https://docs.livekit.io/guides/access-tokens#room-permissions).